smugford/resume/README.md

 ### Profile {#profile}

-Progressively evolve cross-platform ideas before impactful infomediaries.
-Energistically visualize tactical initiatives before cross-media catalysts for change.
+Maintain and Progressively Improve AWS Infrastructure

 ------

 ### Skills {#skills}

-* Web Design
+* AWS CloudFormation
-  : Assertively exploit wireless initiatives rather than synergistic core competencies.
+  : Use of Cloudformations tools to programatically deploy your stacks.

-* Interface Design
+* Terraform
   : Credibly streamline mission-critical value with multifunctional functionalities.

-* Project Direction
+* Documentation
   : Proven ability to lead and manage a wide variety of design and development projects in team and independent situations.

 -------

 ### Technical {#technical}

-1. AWS
+1. Strong AWS Knowledge
+1. Linux
-1. Cloud Formation
+1. Windows
 1. High Availability in the Cloud
-1. Jquery
+1. Exposure to Azure
 1. PHP
 1. Git
 1. Linux